NCERT Solutions for Class 12 Biology Chapter 8 Microbes in Human Welfare

 Also, check the NCERT Books and the NCERT Syllabus here:

 Microorganisms are tiny organisms that are present everywhere.
-Given below is a question from this chapter along with the answer.
+Given below are the important questions from this chapter, along with the answers.
 To gain clarity, students should practice more questions given in the NCERT Solutions for Class 12 Biology Chapter 8 Microbes in Human Welfare.

 a) Lactobacillus